2023 Tennessee Titans season

-The 2023 season will be the Tennessee Titans' upcoming 54th season in the National Football League, their 64th overall, their 27th in the state of Tennessee and their sixth under head coach Mike Vrabel.
-The Titans will look to improve upon their 7-10 record from last year and make it back to the playoffs after missing them for the first time since 2018.
+The 2023 season was the Tennessee Titans' 54th season in the National Football League (NFL), their 64th overall, their 27th in the state of Tennessee and their sixth and final under head coach Mike Vrabel.
+The Titans attempted to improve upon their underachieving 7–10 record from last year.
+They also attempted to make it back to the playoffs after missing them for the first time since 2018.
+However, after a Week 15 loss to the Houston Texans in overtime, they were eliminated from playoff contention for the second year in a row.
+The following week they were locked to last in the AFC South after losing to the Seattle Seahawks 20–17 in Week 16, and they failed to improve on their 7–10 record from 2022.
+The Titans would lose many close games this year, with 7 out of their 11 losses being decided 8 points or less.
+They also lost 5 of their games by a combined 14 points.
+On January 9, the Titans fired Vrabel.

+The Tennessee Titans drew an average home attendance of 64,520 in 9 home games in the 2023 NFL season.

 Offseason

 Coaching changes

 On January 9, 2023, the Titans fired offensive coordinator Todd Downing, offensive line coach Keith Carter, secondary coach Anthony Midget, and offensive skill assistant Erik Frazier.
 Under Downing in 2022, the Titans' offense was 30th in the league in yards and 28th in points-per-game.
 Fans had called for his firing since during the 2021 season, and many celebrated his departure.
 Carter's offensive line under his tenure was consistently ranked low, and Midget's secondary finished 2022 as worst in the league in passing yards.
 On February 7, passing game coordinator Tim Kelly was promoted to offensive coordinator, Charles London was hired as the quarterbacks coach from the Atlanta Falcons, and Chris Harris was hired as the defensive pass game coordinator/cornerbacks coach from the Washington Commanders.
 Lori Locust was hired from the Tampa Bay Buccaneers as the first full-time female coach in Titans history, alongside Justin Hamilton, as defensive quality control coaches.
 Jason Houghtaling was promoted to offensive line coach, Luke Steckel was moved to run game analyst, Pat O'Hara was moved to pass game analyst, and Tony Dews was moved to tight ends coach.